-Tri-County maintains a Tri-County Regional Hazard Mitigation Plan, created to protect the health, safety, and economic interest of residents and businesses and reduce the impact of natural and technological hazards in our region.
+A hazard mitigation plan for the tri-county region is maintained to protect the health, safety, and economic interest of residents and businesses and reduce the impact of natural and technological hazards in our region.
 The plan provides the process for evaluation of land use development from a hazard mitigation perspective that will protect lives and property.
-It also renewed eligibility for Federal Emergency Management Agency (FEMA) programs and grant funding for our regional communities, as it meets the requirements of the federal Disaster Mitigation Act of 2000.
+It also provides eligibility for Federal Emergency Management Agency (FEMA) programs and grant funding for our local communities, as it meets the requirements of the federal Disaster Mitigation Act of 2000.

-The plan will be updated as needed to be eligible for Hazard Mitigation and FEMA funding that can be used for projects across the region.
+The plan will be updated as needed for local communities to be eligible for Hazard Mitigation and FEMA funding that can be used for projects across the region.